Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 # Lightstreamer JMS Extender - Basic Chat Demo - HTML Client

 This project contains a sample JMS-based chat application that shows how the _[Lightstreamer JMS Extender JavaScript Client Library](https://www.npmjs.com/package/lightstreamer-jms-web-client)_ can be used to connect to Lightstreamer JMS Extender.
+This projects is the JMS Extender version of the [Lightstreamer - Basic Chat Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-chat-client-javascript).

 ## Details